 6 Best Places to Stay near Big Bend National Park

-Big Bend is a large park, and getting around takes considerable time.
+Big Bend National Park is large, and getting around takes time.
 Options for accommodation in the park are limited to three main campgrounds, backcountry camping, or the motel-style Chisos Mountain Lodge.

 Marathon lies about 40 miles north of the park on the east side.
 Lajitas is about 20 miles from the west entrance of the park.
-While this might seem like quite a distance to day trip into the park, the drive is easy, and it's well worth the trip to stay at some of the beautiful lodgings in these towns.
+The drive is easy, and it's well worth the trip to stay at some of the beautiful lodgings in these towns.

 Other towns in the area include the two side-by-side communities of Study Butte and Terlingua, including the nearby Terlingua Ghost Town, about three to 10 miles from the park on the west side.
-These towns combined have a population of just over 300 people, and quality lodging choices here are limited.
+These towns combined are tiny and quality lodging choices here are limited.

 Below are our top picks for the best hotels and resorts near Big Bend National Park.